FlinForm/RentalShop/README.md

 Also, in this program you have such functions as find item, sort items, remove items from list and do some other...

-Here is a few screenshots of my project:
+Here are a few screenshots of my project:

 The main window:
 ![example1](https://cloud.githubusercontent.com/assets/22094480/24630461/830bbd6a-18c5-11e7-8cf2-cd3332cd8cbd.jpg)